cs3157/recitations/final-review.md

 Final Exam Review
 =================

-Our final review session typically goes through practice exam questions written by the TAs.
+Our final review session typically goes through one of the sample exams.
 We're also providing this outline of some important topics in case it helps organize your studying (but it's not meant to be exhaustive).

 If you find a topic you're not familiar with, click the link to the full review